EBI-predocs/R_optimization_tutorial/README.md

 *you want*.

  * Don't worry too much when doing exploratory analyses.
 Those are there to give you ideas what your data *might* contain.
+As you progress and realize you are using the same code in multiple places, abstract away the functionality in a meaningful way.
  * Writing test- and debuggable code is about splitting your functionality into segments that are simple enough so you know the right output for a given input.
 If you use a function more often, you can write a separate test script that makes sure that makes sure